DSTechLabs/Function-Grapher/README.md

 # FunctionGrapher
-Web application to plot any set of math functions.
+AngularJS web application to plot any set of math functions.
 Includes dynamic size graphing and rubber-band zooming.
+See it live at dstechlabs.com/functiongrapher